 Try Spraying a Barrier

 If ants still flock to your house despite your attempts at spraying entry points, simply spray a 12-inch wide band of insecticide on your siding and foundation.
-Only use an outdoor insecticide that says barrier treatment on its label.
+Only use an outdoor insecticide that says barrier treatment on the label.

 Remove Their Trails

 Seeing one ant means that there is a whole colony, so you're bound to see other scuttling up and around the walls and floors of your house.
 This is because ants leave a particular scented trail that other ants can follow.
-Mopping ad sweeping will do little to eliminate its scent; instead use a spray made from one part vinegar and one part water wherever you encounter ants and groups thereof.
-The strong odor will erase their scent and leave them bewildered, thus eliminating their threat.
+Mopping ad sweeping will do little to eliminate its scent; instead use a spray made from one part vinegar and one part water wherever you encounter ants and groups.
+The strong odour will erase their scent and leave them bewildered, thus eliminating the threat.
 This also stops outdoor nesting ants that have entered your house from foraging food.
 (Most ants do not necessarily nest inside the house.)
-However, vinegar and water cannot completely stop ants already nesting indoors, and instead you can kill them with ant baits.
+Vinegar and water will not completely stop ants already nesting indoors, and instead you can kill them with ant baits.
 (See next step.)

 Destroy Their Colonies

-If you ever see an ant, stop your impulse to step it, because for every ant you see, there are probably hundreds more thriving underground.
-Those few ants you see are scouts, whose role is to search for food to scavenge and bring back to the colony.
+If you ever see an ant, resist the impulse to step on it, because for every ant you see, there are probably hundreds more thriving underground.
+Those few ants you see are scouts, whose role is to search for food to scavenge and bring back reports of his findings to the colony.
 Utilize this scout to destroy the entire ant colony.
 How?

-- 1First take notice of their habits in areas you've previously encountered them.Ants changes tastes during the year; they prefer protein in the spring and fatty/oily foods and sweets in the summer.Advertisement
+- 1Observe their habits in areas you've previously encountered them.Ants tastes changes during the year; they prefer protein in the spring and fatty/oily foods and sweets in the summer.Advertisement